Behind the Mask: Doctor is nervous about capacity as health care workers come down with COVID-19

 INDIANAPOLIS — Dr. Mark Liao has always felt an inner calling to help and serve others.

-“I just feel very lucky I have the opportunity to serve in both the medical capacity but also for the United State Army,” said Dr. Liao, who is the medical director of Indianapolis EMS; an Emergency Physician at IU Health and a captain with the Indiana Army National Guard.
+“I just feel very lucky I have the opportunity to serve in both the medical capacity but also for the United States Army,” said Dr. Liao, who is the medical director of Indianapolis EMS; an emergency physician at IU Health and a captain with the Indiana Army National Guard.

 Last fall, Dr. Liao said he was in Kuwait as part of a nine-month deployment as a flight surgeon.
 It was 9/11 that impacted his decision to enlist.